gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 Thus when reading the neighbouring byte of a byte with no such neighbour, a 0 is read instead.
 This effectively means that each byte on the edge of the grid has a neighbour of 0, indicating that all the cells in that neighbour are dead.

+## Source Code

+All my NES-related rust libraries and executables are in [this repo](https://gitlab.com/stevebob/mos6502).

 ## Outtake